AnalogFeelings/SammBot/README.md

   <h1>:sparkles: Special Thanks</h1>
 </div>

-This is a list of companies or projects who have been helpful for the development of Samm-Bot.
+This is a list of companies or projects who have been very helpful for the development of Samm-Bot.
-Samm-Bot wouldn't be what it is today without them, so please support them if you can.
+If your project or company has been very influential in the development of Samm-Bot, it will be listed here.

 <div align="center">